-Economic substance regulation is the new cabinet decision enacted by the United Arab Emirates (UAE) ministry through the Cabinet Decision No.31 on 30th April 2019.
-It provides the criteria of Economic Substance requirements on certain category of transactions in the UAE.
+Economic substance regulations are the new cabinet decision enacted by the United Arab Emirates (UAE) ministry through Cabinet Decision No.31 on 30th April 2019.
+It provides the criteria of Economic Substance requirements on a certain category of transactions in the UAE.

-Businesses with following activities as its Core Income Generating Activities (“CIGA”) should review and comply with the requirements of the Economic Substance Regulation.
+Businesses with the following activities as their Core Income Generating Activities (“CIGA”) should review and comply with the requirements of the Economic Substance Regulations.

-UAE introduced the Economic Substance Regulation to enhance the international competency.
-It is considered to be a milestone step towards the global compliance.
-It is in alignment with the objective of Base Erosion and Profit Shifting (BEPS) set by OECD (Organization for Economic Co-operation and Development’s).
+UAE introduced the Economic Substance Regulations to enhance international competency.
+It is considered to be a milestone step towards global compliance.
+It is in alignment with the objective of Base Erosion and Profit Shifting (BEPS) set by OECD (Organization for Economic Co-operation and Development).
 Non-compliance would attract instant fines and penalties.
-This is similar to legislation on economic substance passed recently by Bermuda, BVI, the Cayman Islands and other no/low tax jurisdictions.
+This is similar to legislation on economic substance passed recently by Bermuda, BVI, the Cayman Islands, and another no/low tax jurisdictions.
 Executive regulation is expected to be issued to provide more clarifications with respect to the provisions of the new Economic Substance regulations, including the implementation details.